-Children may also feel angry, guilty, insecure, alone, frightened, powerless or confused.
+Children may also feel angry, guilty, insecure, alone, frightened, powerless and confused.

 They may have ambivalent feelings towards both the abuser and the non-abusing parent.
-The “cycle of violence” otherwise known as the “intergenerational theory”.
+The “cycle of abuse” is otherwise known as the “intergenerational theory”.

 If you stay: If you are living in an abusive relationship and are not ready to leave, you must keep yourself and your children safe.
 Whatever your reasons for staying, you do not deserve to be abused.
 If you decide to stay with your partner and work things out, seek outside help.